 Criterion 3 – Alternative Use

-An alternative use does not exist if the entity is unable (either contractually or practically) during the creation of the asset, to readily direct it to another use.
-For example, standard inventory items can be easily redirected to other customers, and the production process itself would not transfer control to a customer.
-Further, if there is not a substantive cost on rework or no substantial loss on sale of the asset to another customer, then there is no practical restriction preventing the redirection of the specific asset being produced.
-Thus, in these situations, an alternative use would exist.
-The assessment regarding alternative use is made only at contract inception or modification and will require judgment after considering all the applicable facts and circumstances.
+An alternative use does not exist if the provider is unable (either contractually or practically) to readily direct an asset to another use.
+If there is not a substantive cost for rework or no substantial loss on the sale of the asset to another customer, then there is no practical restriction preventing the redirection of the specific asset being produced.
+Thus, in this situation, an alternative use would exist.

-Once it is determined that a contract meets one of the three criterion to recognize revenue over time, revenue should be recognized over time by measuring the progress toward complete satisfaction of the performance obligation.
-The method used must reflect the pattern of how the goods or services are transferred to the customer.
-Methods may be based on outputs (results, milestones, units produced, etc.) or based on inputs (resources consumed, labor hours, costs incurred, etc.), whichever is the more appropriate method.
-Judgement will be needed to determine which method better depicts an entity’s performance in transferring control of the promised goods or services.
-Further, only one method per performance obligation can be used, and that method must be applied consistently to similar performance obligations and in similar circumstances.
-Any subsequent change in the method used is considered a change in estimate.
+If a contract meets one of the three criteria to recognize revenue over time, revenue should be based on the completed progress of the performance obligation.
+Applicable methods may be based on outputs (results, milestones, units produced, etc.) or based on inputs (resources consumed, labor hours, costs incurred, etc.).
+Judgment is needed to determine which method better reflects the transfer of promised goods or services.
+One method per performance obligation is used and must be applied consistently to similar performance obligations.

 Performance Obligations Satisfied at a Point in Time

 When the criteria to recognize revenue over time are not met, then revenue should be recognized at a point in time (the point when control is transferred).
-To determine the point in time at which the customer obtains control of a promised asset and the entity satisfies a performance obligation, the guidance on control in ASC 606 should be considered.
+To determine when the customer obtains control of a promised asset, guidance in the ASC 606 should be considered.
 The following may be indicators that control has been transferred:

-- The entity has a present right to payment of the asset
+- The seller has a present right to payment.

-Whether control is transferred over time or at a point in time is an area that may result in changes in revenue recognition as compared to current guidance.
-It will be important for management to assess when performance obligations are truly satisfied.
-Controls will likely need to be designed over the process of assessing when control has transferred and obligations have been satisfied.
-Further, judgment will be required to determine the best method to measure progress towards complete satisfaction of the performance obligation.
-Now is the time to review your contracts and determine the appropriate method to recognize revenue.
-As always, please reach out to your local Warren Averett advisor for further guidance on implementing the new revenue recognition standard.
+Whether control is transferred over time or at a point in time is an area that may result in changes in revenue recognition.
+It is important for management to assess when performance obligations are satisfied.
+Further, judgment is required to determine which method best measures the progress of the performance obligation.